30: Frontier Psychiatrist - The Avalanches

 8:34

-It's almost say the video is like, um, a pistic on American culture and
+It's almost like the video is like a piss take on American culture and Americana style context.

 8:42